natalierellis/CancerRiskPrediction/README.md

 This work lies at the intersection of cancer epidemiology, cancer etiology, and machine learning.
 It focuses on predictive modeling using time-to-event (survival) analysis.

-## Pan-Cancer Approach

-Although each cancer has distinct genetic underpinnings, many share common risk factors:

-- Behavioral: Smoking, alcohol, obesity, inflammation
-- Socioeconomic and access-related factors
-- Genetic overlap: Shared risk loci such as TERT, TP53
-- Shared environmental exposures

-A pan-cancer model enables general risk stratification when the future cancer type is unknown.
+While each cancer has distinct biological features, many share common risk factors — such as smoking, alcohol use, obesity, chronic inflammation, family history, and even overlapping genetic variants like TERT and TP53.
+A pan-cancer framework leverages these shared etiological components to support generalizable risk stratification when the future cancer type is unknown.

 ## Objectives